cman131/devcycle-server/README.md

 The command below then greps for only the Mem performance numbers `cat example.txt | grep Cpu | cut -c 35-39 | nl -i 1`

+### Errors

+You may encounter an error about a missing libcurl.dll when you attempt to run the load testing framework.
+Follow these steps to resolve it:

+Go to this URL: http://rubyinstaller.org/downloads/

+Download DevKit-tdm-32-4.5.2-20111229-1559-sfx.exe

+Follow these instructions to set the devkit up on your machine

+Go to this URL: http://www.paehl.com/open_source/?CURL_7.39.0&PHPSESSID=b155d4a69c7aa26b1fd67e7201d4fb3e

+Select "Download libcurl.dll (all versions) only"

+Extract the contents of the archive, copy libcurl.dll from the SSL folder, and paste it into your Ruby /bin folder (probably C:\Ruby193\bin if you're on Windows)